 Study Design

 Data were extracted retrospectively from the UK Paediatric Intensive Care Audit Network (PICANet) database for all children with a HMPV diagnostic code between 1st January 2006 and 31st December 2014.
-PICANet is a UK national database that includes clinical and laboratory data on almost all children admitted to a PICU in the UK(15).
+PICANet is a UK national database that includes clinical and laboratory data on almost all children admitted to a PICU in the UK, with an estimated case ascertainment of 99.4% in 2017 (15).

 The data collected includes basic demographic information, timing of admission, length of PICU stay, primary diagnosis, microbiology results, intensive care support required, paediatric index of mortality 2 (PIM2) score (a severity scoring system used to help predict the outcome of patients admitted to PICU) and mortality.